EAndrade-Lotero/ElFarolArthur/README.md

 │   ├── config                 # Paths for figures and data
 │   ├── bar_classes.py         # Classes to replicate the method of predictors
 │   ├── sim_utils.py           # Helper methods for simulations and sweeps
-│   ├── tseitin.py             # Class to perform Tseitin transformation
+│   ├── main.py                # Helper functions to run simulations with fixed random seed
 │   └── data_utils.py          # Helper methods for measurement
-├── notebooks/                 # Jupyter notebooks to create figures used in [1] ├── images/                    # Main folder for figures used in [1] │   ├── diagrams/              # Diagrams with the information flow in the method of predictors │   ├── Figures for paper/     # Images used in [1] ├── LaTeX/                     # LaTeX code to put together the images └── README.md                  # Project documentation
+├── notebooks/                 # Jupyter notebooks to create figures used in [1] ├── images/                    # Main folder for figures used in [1] │   ├── diagrams/           # Diagrams with the information flow in the method of predictors │   ├── Figures for paper/     # Figures used in [1] ├── LaTeX/FlowDiagram          # LaTeX code to create overal diagram └── README.md                  # Project documentation

 ````